GrantBirki/errbot/README.md

 To learn more about plugin development, please check out the [development guide](https://errbot.birki.io/development)!

+### Deployment and Hosting 🚀

+This project builds a Docker container which you can deploy anywhere to bring your chatbot to life.
+Below are just a few example of all the many places you could deploy your chatbot container:

+- Raspberry Pi
+- Your own desktop
+- Any virtual machine running Docker
+- Public cloud container instances: ECS / Cloud Run / ACI
+- Public cloud Kubernetes services: EKS / GKE / **AKS** ⭐

+You may have noticed a "star" next to the **AKS** option.
+This is because it is the method I use to host my own instance of this project.

+I have committed all my Terraform files which create and deploy my Azure Kubernetes Service (AKS) to this repo for reference.
+You will even notice GitHub actions running my pipeline publically for deployments.
+Feel free to use what I do as a guide, adapt it, and even improve upon it!

+> Note: It is entirely up to you how you build, host, and deploy your container.
+There are tons of options and everyone has their own preferences.

+For more details on deployment, you can check out my notes in the [deployment guide](https://errbot.birki.io/deployment)

 ### Documentation 📖

 All the documentation for this project is available at [errbot.birki.io](https://errbot.birki.io).